casper-network/docs/source/docs/casper/glossary/P.md

 ## Partial synchrony {#partial-synchrony}

 Partial synchrony is used to define the fault tolerance of a consensus protocol, which is a time-bound mechanism to note suspicions or problems (failure, crashes, etc.).
 When a protocol is provably live under partial synchrony, it means that the nodes will make a decision within a fixed time period.
 Once the decision is made and a block is committed, it cannot be reverted.
-Also see [Correct-by-construction](C.md#correct-by-construction).
+Also, see [CBC](C.md#cbc).

 ## Participate in consensus {#participate-in-consensus}